Juul/biotek-precision-protocol/README.md

 The third byte of the first line is probably the command, where:

+* CF: Test comms / ping
 * E4: move axis
 * E7: home axis
-* DF: move Z axis fully down? used as first part of "remove tips" command
 * E2: move pipette plunger

 The four last bytes of the first line are probably two bytes for length of following message (little endian), then two bytes for checksum of following message.

+Unknown:

+* E2: Move pipette axis? used as second part of "remove tips"
+* DF: move Z axis fully down? used as first part of "remove tips" and "home all axes"
+* CE: Used as second part of "home all axes".
+Has no data part
+* E7: Specifies the axis.
+Used once for each axis in "move to center"

 ## Checksum